ValveSoftware/GameNetworkingSockets/BUILDING.md

 ## Windows / Visual Studio

-To build gamenetworkingsockets on Windows, it's recommended to obtain thge dependencies by using vcpkg in ["manifest mode"](https://learn.microsoft.com/en-us/vcpkg/concepts/manifest-mode).
+To build gamenetworkingsockets on Windows, it's recommended to obtain the dependencies by using vcpkg in ["manifest mode"](https://learn.microsoft.com/en-us/vcpkg/concepts/manifest-mode).
 The following instructions assume that you will follow the vcpkg recommendations and install vcpkg as a subfolder.
 If you want to use "classic mode" or install vcpkg somewhere else, you're on your own.

 If you don't want to use vcpkg, try the [manual instructions](BUILDING_WINDOWS_MANUAL.md).